oldnapalm/BicycleCity/README.md

   - Change `BikesPercentage` if you want more or less cars replaced by bikes
   - Set `AggressiveDrivers` to `true` if you want drivers to overtake slower vehicles
   - Set `AggressiveCyclists` to `true` if you want cyclists to overtake slower vehicles
+  - Set `CyclistsBreakLaws` to `true` if you want cyclists to break traffic laws

 ## Download
 https://github.com/oldnapalm/BicycleCity/releases/latest